Buffett's firm quadruples 3Q profit on investment gains

 Berkshire Hathaway Inc. said Saturday that it earned $18.54 billion, or $7.52 per Class B share.
 That's up from last year's $2.47 billion, or $1.65 per B share, when insurance losses from several hurricanes hurt results.

-Buffett says Berkshire's operating earnings offer a better view of quarterly performance because they exclude investments and derivatives, which can vary widely.
+Buffett has long said Berkshire's operating earnings offer a better view of quarterly performance because they exclude investments and derivatives, which can vary widely.

 By that measure, Berkshire reported operating earnings of $6.88 billion, or about $2.79 per Class B share.
 That's up from $3.44 billion, or about $1.40 per B share.